onera/cwipi/doc/sphinx/source/old_to_new/old_to_new.rst

 In version 0.x a single function ``cwipi_define_mesh`` was used to define the mesh in a element->vertex fashion.
 In version 1.x, to aim more flexibility in the way the mesh is provided there are several fuctions to define the mesh.
 In any case, you proceed the same way to define the mesh vertex coordinates.
-A C example code is given bellow.
+An example code in C is given bellow.

 Mesh vertices coordinates